CollaboraOnline/alfresco-collabora-online/README.md

 * collabora-share-extension : extension for Share interface
 * collabora-aca-extension : extension for Angular interface, Alfresco Content Application

-This extension adds an action `Edit with Collabora™ Online` on documents which can open with Collabora Online and if the user has the write permission.
-The document will be opened in a iFrame.
+The extension adds an action `Edit with Collabora™ Online` on documents which can be opened with Collabora Online and if the user has the write permission.
+The document will be opened in an iFrame.

-Many users can open the same document in the same time.
+Many users can open the same document at the same time.

+The version `0.1-SNAPSHOT` is still in beta.
+It should not be used in production.

 ## Compilation